bankaiogx/website/README.md

   ## Media & Asset Attribution

 -  Character artwork and GYMXP logo ("blaze,webp", "zaya.webp", "shadow.webp" and "gymxp.png" ) was designed and customised by myself (Arbaz Danyal Butt), then optimised manually using Photoshop.
-- Banner and additional character poses were generated or enhanced using Google Gemini.
+- Banner and additional character poses were generated or enhanced using Google Gemini using my assets.
 - AI video were generated with HeyGen using my assets. ("blaze-portrait.mp4" and "zaya-video.mp4")
 - All images were exported to WebP for performance and manually resized to improve performance.